szermatt/mistty/docs/source/usage.rst

 Command History
 ---------------

 MisTTY doesn't track command history.
-It relies on being able to access the history of the different interactive command-line tools.
+It relies instead on being able to access the history of the different interactive command-line tools.

 The command history available in most shells and command-line editing tools is available in MisTTY using the following shortcuts:

-- :kbd:`C-q C-p` Move up command history
+- :kbd:`C-q C-p` moves up command history
-- :kbd:`C-q C-n` Move down command history
+- :kbd:`C-q C-n` moves down command history
-- :kbd:`C-q C-r` Backward search command history
+- :kbd:`C-q C-r` triggers a backward search in command history

-If you can do without :kbd:`C-p`, :kbd:`C-n`, or :kbd:`C-r` in the terminal zone of the MisTTY buffer, it's worth sending them directly to the shell, doing, for example:
+You can shorten these if you bind :kbd:`C-p`, :kbd:`C-n`, or :kbd:`C-r` to :code:`mistty-send-key` in the terminal zone of the MisTTY buffer.
+For example:

 .. code-block:: elisp

     (keymap-set mistty-prompt-map "C-p" #'mistty-send-key)
     (keymap-set mistty-prompt-map "C-n" #'mistty-send-key)
     (keymap-set mistty-prompt-map "C-r" #'mistty-send-key)

-Or by calling :code:`use-package` as shown in :ref:`installation`.

 .. _dirtrack: